Overview

 I then hung around for 2 years while I attended community college at HVCC.
 When I graduated from HVCC, I moved away to attend RIT, and left the troop.

-Bert was my best friend in scouts.
+Brett was my best friend in scouts.
 We were always tent-mates during summer camps.
 We were in the same patrol: The Flaming Arrows.
-Bert became Eagle several years before I did.
+Brett became Eagle several years before I did.

 He became Eagle a few years before I did.
 He was SPL for one year, and he was also the Quartermaster for a bit as well.
 When he turned 18, he became an assistant scoutmaster until he went off to college.